JackieCortes/School_District_Analysis/README.md

 The student total is 39,170, THS 9th students are 461.
 When the grades were substracted from the total the math and reading scores were affected.

   - _**How is the district summary affected?**_
-  As you can see in the following images, the Passing Math and Reading Percentage were affected, also the Overall Percentage due to subtracting from the total population, the THS 9th-grade.
+  As you can see in the following images, the Passing Math and Reading Average and Percentage were affected, also the Overall Averge/Percentage due to subtracting from the total population, the THS 9th-grade.

 Previous result
 ![PrevDistrictSummary](https://github.com/JackieCortes/School_District_Analysis/blob/main/Images_4/AnteriorDistrictS.png)